FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 artifacts like bows, arrows, wicker baskets, hammocks, etc. A potter provides ceramic ware, and also cups carved from wood.
-The healer knows the secrets of manufacturing medicines and alkaloid arrow poisons.
+The healer knows the secrets of manufacturing medicines and alkaloids for arrow poisons.
-There are also the hunter-gatherers that obtain foods and other goods by foraging, i.e., collecting plants in the forest and pursuing wild animals.
+There are also the hunter-gatherers that obtain food and other goods by foraging, i.e., collecting plants from the forest and pursuing wild animals.

 A hunter-gatherer girl, my friend Jurema, uses a blowdart for capturing small animals and defending herself.
-Curare is a common name for various arrow poisons  that causes muscle weakness by competitively inhibiting one of the acetylcholine receptors.
+Curare is a common name for various arrow poisons  that cause muscle weakness by competitively inhibiting one of the acetylcholine receptors.
 Let us assume that Jurema needs this concoction for her blowdarts that she uses for defending herself against the illegal gold panners that often invade the Awaian territory in the eastern Amazon rainforest.
-She goes to the healer and barters a parrot chick that she captured in the woods for a small quantity of curare.
+She goes to the healer and barters a parrot chick that she captured in the forest for a small quantity of curare.
 If the healer needs a ceramic cauldron for preparing chemicals and herbs, he may go to the potter's tent and trade a quinine based malaria medication in exchange for the